Parliament of South Africa: Since 1994

 The parliamentary system uses proportional representation, with voters voting for political parties rather than for candidates.
 Proportional representation allows for smaller parties to have a chance of acquiring seats in parliament, although these parties often combine in order to have a stronger voice within the political system, especially against the ANC.

-The Independent Electoral Commission is charged with keeping elections fair, regular, and equal.
+The Electoral Commission of South Africa is charged with keeping elections fair, regular, and equal.
 Parties submit closed lists of candidates to the IEC, and the IEC fills the seats allotted to individual parties using the candidate lists after election results come in.
 The electoral system has seen little corruption since 1994.

 International Relations Minister and Cooperation Naledi Pandor has noted that during her term (starting 1994) a decline in political respectability had occurred in parliament, due to its members not engaging with one another in a courteous manner.
 She remarked that she felt undignified to be an observer of the crude behaviour, which also inhibited the conduct of successful politics.